portworx/px-dev/px_commandline.md

 # Volume create and options
 Storage is durable, elastic, and has fine-grained controls.
 Volumes are created from the global capacity of a cluster.
 Capacity and throughput can be expanded by adding a node to the cluster.
 Storage volumes are protected from hardware and node failures through automatic replication.

-* Durability: replication is set through policy, using the High-Avalability setting
+* Durability: replication is set through policy, using the High-Availability setting
  * Each write is synchronously replicated to a quorum set of nodes
  * Any hardware failure means that the replicated volume has the latest acknowledged writes
 * Elastic: capacity and throughput can be added at each level, at any time
  * Volumes are thinly provisioned, only using capacity as needed by the container
-  * the volume's maxium size can be expanded and contracted, even after data has been written to the volume
+  * the volume's maximum size can be expanded and contracted, even after data has been written to the volume

 A volume can be created before use by its container or by the container directly at runtime.
 Creating a volume returns the volume's ID.
 This same volume ID will be returned in Docker commands (such as ```Docker volume ls```) as is shown in pxctl commands.